wp-plugins/my-calendar/readme.txt

 * Change all shortcode 'template' attributes to reference stored templates in settings by name or ID.
 * Feature Request: make unqualified event permalinks display next occurrence rather than first (last?) (show list of occurrences?)
 * Create mechanism to get & display all events in a group (see group-manager.php line 253)

+= 2.4.12 =

+* Bug fix: allow / character in permalink formats
+* Bug fix: missing reference in CSS for Google Maps images
+* Bug fix: Single event delete broken
-* Bug fix: if event deleted from manage, redirect to manage.
+* Bug fix: if event deleted from Manage Events screen, stay on Manage Events instead of shifting to Add New.
+* Bug fix: Improper i18n in events list heading

 = 2.4.11 =